Conditions

 • Fewer sugary drinks, desserts, and highly processed snacks.

-This style is similar to a plant-forward Mediterranean way of eating, which has been linked to better heart and metabolic health in midlife and beyond.
+This style is similar to a plant-forward Mediterranean way of eating, which the American Heart Association links to better heart and metabolic health in midlife and beyond.

 Addressing menopausal belly fat effectively nearly always begins with dietary changes.
 It is easier to adjust portions, trade refined carbs for whole grains, and cut back on alcohol than it is to add hours of intense exercise every week.